 - Community forestry / urban forestry – A branch of forestry dealing specifically with the unique growth limitations and needs of trees in the landscape setting.

-With hundreds of thousands of plants used by mankind, it is impossible to talk about each one individually.
+With hundreds of thousands of plants used by mankind, it is impossible to discuss each one individually.
 Plants are grouped by various common characteristics to help us communicate similar ecological adaptations and cultural requirements.
 For example, the term “shade plants” indicates plants tolerant to various levels of shade.
 “Xeric” groups those plants requiring less supplemental irrigation in our climate.
-It is important to point out that any classification system will have plants that don’t exactly fit the groupings.
+It is important to point out that any classification system will have plants that do not exactly fit the groupings.

 The following are examples of some common classifications used in horticulture.